 All students must agree to conform to the Statutes of the University:

-‘We, the students of Queen’s University Belfast, on admission do hereby promise that we will conform to the Statutes of the University and to all regulations, rules and orders from time to time made by the authorities of the University for the proper conduct of its business and due maintenance of discipline.
-That we will refrain from words or acts prejudicial thereto or from any conduct or activity which conflicts with the University’s policies on Equality of Opportunity (including harassment on the grounds of religious belief, political opinion, race, gender, colour, ethnic origin, sexual orientation or disability).
-That we will refrain from injury to the property of the University.
-That we will be true and faithful members of the University and will endeavour to promote its interests and studies and will not engage in any conduct liable to bring the University into disrepute.’
+‘We, the students of Queen’s University Belfast, on admission do hereby promise that we will conform to the Statutes of the University and to all regulations, rules and orders from time to time made by the authorities of the University for the proper conduct of its business and due maintenance of discipline, that we will refrain from words or acts prejudicial thereto or from any conduct or activity which conflicts with the University’s policies on Equality and Diversity, and Student Anti-Bullying and Harassment (including harassment on the grounds of religious belief, political opinion, race, gender, colour, ethnic origin, sexual orientation or disability), that we will refrain from injury to the property of the University and will endeavour to promote its interests and studies and will not engage in any conduct liable to bring the University into disrepute.’

 Prospective students should be aware of this obligation before deciding to accept the offer of a place.